-You're responsible for the freight charges to us, but we'll pay the return freight back.
+You're responsible for the freight charges to us, but we'll pay the return freight back as long as the unit is under warranty.
 We match whatever shipping method you use to send it to us, so if you return the unit overnight freight, we send it back overnight.
 We recommend United Parcel Service (UPS) for most shipments.